Deltares/Wflow.jl/docs/src/model/sbm.md

 # wflow\_sbm

-Wflow\_sbm represents a family of hydrological models that derived from the CQflow model (Köhler et al.,2006) that has been applied in various countries, most notably in Central America.
+Wflow\_sbm represents a family of hydrological models derived from the CQflow model (Köhler et al.,2006) that has been applied in various countries, most notably in Central America.
 The models have the vertical SBM concept in common.
 The soil part of wflow\_sbm is largely based on the Topog\_SBM model but has had considerable changes over time.
 Topog\_SBM is specifically designed to simulate fast runoff processes in small catchments while wflow\_sbm model can be applied more widely.
 The main differences are for the vertical concept SBM of wflow\_sbm:

 - The unsaturated zone can be split-up in different layers
 - The addition of evapotranspiration losses